 Explore this page to learn about:

-The Department of Veterans' Affairs (DVA) manages the Anzac Day Service at commemorative sites:
+The Department of Veterans’ Affairs (DVA) manages the Anzac Day Services at memorial sites in:

-The DVA website has information on the venue and time for each commemorative service.
-More extensive information is provided for Gallipoli and Villers-Bretonneux, including:
+DVA has information on the venue and time for each service, including:

 - how to get an attendance pass